deviserops/justify/README.md

 It can also be used in other frameworks like django(python), laravel(php) etc.
 Simply change function representation (tags) according to the frameworks

+# Important Note before proceed

+Syntex can be change according to you frameworks.
+Laravel, Codeigniter, Django(Python) etc.

 # Dependency:
 1. JQuery (Required)
 2. Noty.js (Optional)